link-nv/logback-s3-rolling-policy/README.md

 * `S3FixedWindowRollingPolicy`
 * `S3TimeBasedRollingPolicy`

-logback-s3-rolling-policy was forked from logback-s3 (https://github.com/shuwada/logback-s3) but transfered into a new project because changes were getting too big.
+logback-s3-rolling-policy was forked from [logback-s3-rolling-policy](https://github.com/kink-nv/logback-s3-rolling-policy) but transfered into a new project for some modifications and to host and manage dependency.

 Index
 -----